Fire-coin/Loaders/readme.md

 <img width="858" height="550" alt="Screenshot 2025-09-01 153353" src="https://github.com/user-attachments/assets/509415ee-73cf-4cf1-becf-c2426433d183" />

 ## Table.exe
 This file promts user to provide source file of space separated columns and new line separated rows, to create a table.
 Then it also prompts wheter to display it in console or output to the file.
-In the image are shown both console and file output.
+In the image are shown both console and file output from data.txt file.
 <img width="867" height="919" alt="Screenshot 2025-09-03 233511" src="https://github.com/user-attachments/assets/ccc2e92a-5231-41ba-a27f-8f91c783def9" />

 # Building